scottwasserman/Sixers-Jawn/README.md

 # Sixers Jawn
-This is the Skill configuration and Lambda for my Alexa Skill Sixers Jawn.
+This is the Skill configuration and Lambda for my Alexa Skill Sixers Fan.
+I originally submitted this Skill with the name Sixers Jawn but Amazon rejected it.
+I had to name it Sixers Fan.
+I've resubmitted it and hopefully it will fly.

 I wanted to build a skill to quickly find out the current or last Sixers score and I wanted it to seem like it was coming from a buddy in Philly.